 - Project aims and objectives

 b.
 Significance of the research as it relates to a particular focus area and development impact to local, regional, or national community

 c.
-A description of how the expertise of the USG-funded (or GE-designated) partner will complement the proposed project and how the partner will utilize travel funds requested in the estimated PEER budget
+A description of how the expertise of the USG-supported partner will complement the proposed project and how the partner will utilize travel funds requested in the estimated PEER budget

 - Other potential partners with whom the applicant will collaborate on the project (for example, government agencies, USAID Missions, co-PIs, research networks, laboratories, and other implementing partners) and the nature of the planned collaborations

 - A brief CV of no more than two pages for the PEER applicant.
 Please use this standard format for CVs (DOC).
 The CV should provide citations for no more than 5-10 recent and relevant publications.

 b.
-A brief letter of support written by the USG-supported partner (or GE-designated partner, in the case of the India / GE Partnership focus area) explaining his or her intention to collaborate on the proposed PEER project and how the PEER partnership will contribute to the partner’s USG-supported research.
-The letter should also include the partner’s USG-funded award title, number, funding agency, program officer and contact information for his or her active USG award (or GE title and contact details, in the case of GE-designated partners).
+A brief letter of support written by the USG-supported partner explaining his or her intention to collaborate on the proposed PEER project and how the PEER partnership will contribute to the partner’s USG-supported research.
+The letter should also include the partner’s USG-funded award title, number, funding agency, program officer and contact information for his or her active USG award.